Vincent van Gogh: Reputation and legacy

-In October 2022, two activists protesting the effects of the fossil fuel industry on climate change threw a can of tomato soup on Van Gogh's Sunflowers in the National Gallery, London, and then glued their hands to the gallery wall.
+In October 2022, two Just Stop Oil activists protesting against the effects of the fossil fuel industry on climate change threw a can of tomato soup on Van Gogh's Sunflowers in the National Gallery, London, and then glued their hands to the gallery wall.
 As the painting was covered by glass it was not damaged.

+On October 15, 2024, the Netherlands' State Secretary of Ministry of Agriculture, Fisheries, Food Security and Nature, Jean Rummenie, granted national park status to Van Gogh National Park in North Brabant, the area Vincent van Gogh grew up in.

 Van Gogh Museum

 Van Gogh's nephew and namesake, Vincent Willem van Gogh (1890–1978), inherited the estate after his mother's death in 1925.
 During the early 1950s he arranged for the publication of a complete edition of the letters presented in four volumes and several languages.
 He then began negotiations with the Dutch government to subsidise a foundation to purchase and house the entire collection.
 Theo's son participated in planning the project in the hope that the works would be exhibited under the best possible conditions.
 The project began in 1963; architect Gerrit Rietveld was commissioned to design it, and after his death in 1964 Kisho Kurokawa took charge.
 Work progressed throughout the 1960s, with 1972 as the target for its grand opening.

 The Van Gogh Museum opened in the Museumplein in Amsterdam in 1973.
 It became the second most popular museum in the Netherlands, after the Rijksmuseum, regularly receiving more than 1.5 million visitors a year.
 In 2015 it had a record 1.9 million.
 Eighty-five percent of the visitors come from other countries.